uberfastman/fantasy-football-metrics-weekly-report/README.md

 #### Docker
 <ins>***NEW (AND EASIER) APPLICATION SETUP BELOW!***</ins>

-* **NOTE: This application requires you to have administrative (admin) for the computer on which you are installing it.**
+* **NOTE: This application requires you to have administrative (admin) access for the computer on which you are installing it.**

 1. Install [Docker](https://docs.docker.com/get-docker/) for your operating system: